‘Tis the season for top travel credit cards to get some new benefits. And more lounge access, too.

 Changes to the Chase Sapphire Preferred Card

 The Chase Sapphire Preferred Card has long been the best travel credit card for beginners.
-With its current 100,000-point bonus and just a $95 annual fee, it’s easily the best travel credit card on the market right now, period.
+With its current 80,000-point bonus and just a $95 annual fee, it’s easily among the best travel credit card on the market right now, period.

 Still, Chase is sweetening the deal with some better bonus categories and interesting new perks.
 Critically, both new and existing cardholders will get these new and elevated perks.
 And its $95 annual fee won’t increase.